bmlt-enabled/nacc/readme.txt

 8. You can specify whether the "special" tags are shown, like so: `[nacc special="1"]`, where `special` is `1` for true or `0` for false.

 == Changelog ==

+= 4.0.1 =

+* Fix for initializing NACC on pages which don't contain shortcode.

 = 4.0.0 =